Excess Food Opportunities Map

 - food manufacturing and processing facilities.

-- food wholesalers and distributors.
+- food wholesale and retail.

 - anaerobic digestion facilities.